LikhithaSatyavarapu/Order-Summary-Card/README.md

 The Order Summary Card challenge on Frontend Mentor is designed to enhance your coding skills by building a realistic project.
 In this challenge, the goal is to create a responsive order summary card that users can interact with.
 The card should provide key information about an order, and users should be able to see hover states for interactive elements.

-### The challenge

-Users should be able to:

-- See hover states for interactive elements

 ### Screenshot

 ![Destop View]("./Screenshot 2024-01-02 131651.png")